PriyanshuKhambalkar/zeek-detection-rules/README.md

 <div align="center">

-*Built with Python · No ML · No External Rule Files · Cross-Platform*
+*Built with Zeek · Pure Zeek Scripting · No Third-Party Packages · JSON Logging*

 ⭐ **Star this repo if you found it useful**